Natshux1/BSME-Bedrock-Server-Mod-Extractor-/README.md

 Select files = your mods

-extraction folder = the resource_packs and behavior_packs in your bedrock server folder
+Extraction folder = the resource_packs and behavior_packs in your bedrock server folder

-output json = you need to select the files (world_resource_packs) and (world_behavior_packs) in the folder worlds > bedrock levels folder after all this just press Start extraction and play!
+Output json = you need to select the files (world_resource_packs) and (world_behavior_packs) in the folder worlds > bedrock levels folder after all this just press Start extraction and play!